 After Drs.
-Meraw, Mentzel or Plonka has completed the active phase of periodontal treatment, it will be important to stick to a personalized maintenance program of care to keep your gums healthy.
+Meraw, Plonka or Lopez-Torres has completed the active phase of periodontal treatment, it will be important to stick to a personalized maintenance program of care to keep your gums healthy.

 Why is regular periodontal maintenance important?